+Anchor/Rope Locker

-PURSUIT BOATS ARE NOT EQUIPPED WITH HARDWARE DESIGNED FOR TOWING PURPOSES.
-THE MOORING CLEATS ARE NOT TO BE USED FOR TOWING ANOTHER VESSEL OR HAVING THIS BOAT TOWED.
-Anchor/Rope Locker The anchor locker is in the bow of the boat and accessed through a hatch in the deck.
-The anchor line should always be stored in the locker.
-The anchor can be stored in the locker or in one of the storage compartments.
-If the anchor is stored in the anchor locker, it must be properly secured to prevent it from bouncing and causing damage to the hull or anchor/rope locker.
+The anchor locker is in the bow of the boat and accessed through a hatch in the deck.
+The anchor line is always stored in the locker.
+The anchor can be mounted on the optional bow pulpit or stored in the anchor locker.
+If the anchor is stored in the anchor locker it must be properly secured to prevent it from bouncing in the locker and causing damage to the hull or anchor locker.